DiegoMachain/ArticulatedObjectMapping/README.md

 ![My Image](images/URDF.png)

 ## References
-This project uses the HoloLens 2 Research Mode API and the Cannon library, both available at the HoloLens2ForCV repository.

 [1] Z. Jiang, C.-C. Hsu, and Y. Zhu, “Ditto: Building digital twins of articulated objects from interaction.” arXiv, 2022.